 Hercules has a twin brother who is actually his half-brother.
 They are conceived on successive nights.
 Iphicles is a perfectly normal human being.
 He is not exceptionally brave, strong, or in any other way marked out for unusual status as Hercules is.

 Hercules is, unquestionably and without doubt, the son of Zeus.

-This story recalls Theseus’s dual parentage by Aigeus and Poseidon.
+This story recalls Theseus’s dual parentage by Aegeus and Poseidon.
 Theseus has to be both a legitimate king of Athens and the son of a god.
-Because he needs to fulfill both of those functions, he is given two separate fathers, and the decision is never made which one is really his father.
-Hercules is not the king of any particular city.
-He is not directly associated with any particular city, so there is not the same need to have him the son of an actual, legitimate human father.
+Because he needs to fulfill both of those functions, he is given two separate fathers, and the decision is never made which one is his true father.
+Hercules is not the king of any particular city, nor is he directly associated with any particular city, so there is not the same need to have him the son of an actual, legitimate human father.
 Therefore, the human father’s role in his conception is displaced onto Iphicles, and Hercules is, unquestionably and without doubt, the son of Zeus.